 Many legal professionals have felt out of their depth at some point and have doubted they are good enough, diligent enough or resilient enough to excel in a legal career.
 Although, for some, these feelings of inadequacy may be fleeting, for others they may fester to the point where they suffer from ‘impostor syndrome’ – questioning their own abilities and fearing that they will be exposed as a fraud or a failure.
 Occurring in environments of intense pressure, impostor syndrome is all too common in the legal industry, where a misplaced comma can change the entire meaning of a clause in a contract and result in huge liability.

 Are you struggling to recognise your value in your current role?
-Ken Okumura, Legal Recruitment Manager at Robert Walters, draws from his own experience as a Senior Associate, sharing five key tips to help you combat impostor syndrome in your legal career.
+An offshore legal expert draws from their experience, sharing five key tips to help you combat impostor syndrome in your legal career.

 Look to your employer’s support network

-If you identify symptoms of impostor syndrome, Ken explains how the first port of call should be your internal support network and how this level of support offered can vary vastly from one firm to the next:
+If you identify symptoms of impostor syndrome, tthe expert explains how the first port of call should be your internal support network and how this level of support offered can vary vastly from one firm to the next:

 “Communication is key.
 Your organisation should have some sort of support structure in place for you to discuss your doubts and concerns, whether it be your human resources department, or more senior colleagues.
 However, from my own experience working within different law firms and with different partners and senior lawyers, there can be a vast difference in approach taken by those in positions of responsibility and authority as to how their subordinate colleagues are instructed, supervised, and mentored.”